oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 This section provides illustrative examples of the JADN core types.
 For each type, the relevant [[JADN Specification](#jadn-v20)] section is identified, the definition from the JADN Specification is quoted, the relevant type options are listed, and an example is provided using the JADN and JIDL formats.
+The inheritance type options described in [Section&nbsp;3.1.4.5](#3145-inheritance) are applicable to all JADN types and so are not included in the type option lists in this section.

 #### 3.1.2.1 Boolean